-- Grant cycle will be from July 1, 2023 June 30, 2024 - Work plans for grant projects should reflect 12 months of work.
-Proposed projects that do not have plans for ongoing engagement throughout the funding period will not be strongly considered. - Funds must be expended by June 30, 2024. - Quarter activities reports (Due 10/31/23; 01/15/24; 04/14/24; 07/15/24) will be required of grantees. - Current grantees receiving grant funding from other COMPASS Initiative Coordinating Centers are not eligible for funding - This grant will not fund individuals, general operations, endowments, or fundraising events.
-Individual artists must submit applications through their nonprofit organization or a fiscal sponsor - Grant recipients will be required to provide a narrative report and a budget report at the end of the grant cycle.
+- Grant cycle will be from January 1, 2024 December 31, 2024 - Work plans for grant projects should reflect 12 months of work.
+Proposed projects that do not have plans for ongoing engagement throughout the funding period will not be strongly considered. - Funds must be expended by December 31, 2024. - Quarter activities reports (Due 04/14/24; 07/15/24; 10/31/24; 01/15/25;) will be required of grantees. - Current grantees receiving grant funding from other COMPASS Initiative Coordinating Centers must make a strong justification for how they are able to handle both awards through personnel and budget resources - All grantees must include \$2000 in travel expenses in their budgets to accommodate travel (travel, lodging, food) to Faith Coordinating Center and Gilead COMPASS sponsored events - This grant will not fund individuals, general operations, endowments, or fundraising events. - Grant recipients will be required to provide a narrative report and a budget report at the end of the grant cycle.